 We at Detroit Achievement Academy want to shake things up a bit.
 We have a grand vision for what education can look like and are excited to be creating it in the great city of Detroit.
 We are using the best educational model in the country, Expeditionary Learning, and are committed to our students, their families, and to our neighborhood.
 We believe that all students can achieve at high levels and that it is our responsibility to support them in an intense and holistic way.
 We are thrilled to be able to provide a world-class education in a world-class city.

-Detroit Achievement Academy is proudly located in the Grandmont Rosedale neighborhood in Detroit.
-We have 65 students and will add one grade level each year.
+Detroit Achievement Academy is proudly located in northwest Detroit.
+We serve 165 students and will add one grade level each year.

 Detroit Achievement Academy exists to holistically support the education and development of students who have the determination, drive, and skills to shape their own path of high achievement with the ultimate goal of creating civically engaged, joyful citizens who are ready to change the world.

 DAA’s work will be urgent and will focus on holistically educating each student.
 Our work will be guided by these four principles:

 Our work is active.
 We learn by doing and getting our hands dirty.
 Students are scientists, urban planners, historians, and activists, investigating real community problems and collaborating with peers to develop creative, actionable solutions.
 Adults are active guides of student learning and active members of their professional learning community.

 Our work is inclusive and equitable.
 Students and adults celebrate the diverse backgrounds of their peers.
 School leaders work to recruit and attract a population of families and faculty that represents different socio-economic, racial, and ethnic backgrounds.

 Our work is excellent.
 Students at all levels are pushed and supported to do more than they think they can.
 Excellence is expected in the quality of their work and thinking.
 School leaders, teachers, students, and families share rigorous expectations for quality work, achievement, and behavior.